Exploring Walsh Functions

 Click on the keyboard to play a note, or below to stop the note.

 The tones generated here are unfiltered and will be on the bright side.
 The intent is that these waveforms are going to be used in the context of classic Subtractive Synthesizer, like a square wave, and will got through a low pass filter.
-There is no filter in this demo, so the waves will be on the bright side.
+There is no filter in this demo.

 The Walsh number here is roughly equivalent to the harmonic number.
 Walsh number N has N pulses distributed over the course of the cycle.